 The second biggest difference between the New Zealand price and a spot rate is the NZD to USD conversion.
 When you go to the bank to do a foreign exchange, you’ll see they also have a different rate for buying and selling.
 So the BTCNZD spot rate you see doesn’t include either the BTC spread, or the NZD/USD spread.

 At the time of writing this article, sellers on the Independent Reserve bitcoin exchange are wanting $14,567 and buyers are willing to pay $14,023.
 If you were to buy and instantly sell, you would lose $544 on that transaction.

 If we take our $14,567 and work out how much Bitcoin we should get for that price, the value is now 0.00686 (100 divided by 14,567).
 It’s closer than it was before, but it’s still not 0.006213… Where’s my money??

 Well next up are the exchange fees.
 Exchanges charge between 0.1 and 0.2% to make each currency transaction.
 This isn’t an Easy Crypto charge, this is a charge from the external exchanges that we use to process your transaction.
 That brings us down to 0.00685 Bitcoin.

 And lastly we have the withdrawal fee.
 Naturally you don’t want to leave your currency sitting on the exchange, you want it in your hot little hands!
 But each transfer on the Bitcoin network costs a “mining fee”.
 This is an unavoidable part of using cryptocurrencies.

 The average fee at time of this article is 0.001 Bitcoin (or $15).
 Subtract that from our 0.00685 Bitcoin, and you now have 0.00585 Bitcoin.

-So while we can never get you a rate as good as the spot rate, we will always get you the best rate we possibly can. 🙂
+So while we can never get you a rate the same as the spot rate (and NOBODY can – it’s not possible), we will always get you the best rate available. 🙂